etchteam/offline-ux/src/offline-fallback-page.md

 ### If the fetch fails, serve the cached page

-The `fetch` request inside the `getPage` function will throw an error if it fails due to a lack of network connection.
+The final piece of the puzzle is working out how to detect if the request fails due to a connection issue so that the offline page can be served.
+Luckily, the `fetch` request will `throw` an error if it fails which makes this quite simple.

 A `catch` can be added to respond with the cached offline page in place of the missing network response...

 ```javascript
 import { precacheAndRoute, matchPrecache } from 'workbox-precaching';